 Better User Experience

-Poor search that doesn’t return the right results forces customers to either search again, browse manually, or leave your site entirely in frustration making for a poor user experience.
-That’s why it’s important to hone in on the best search results as quickly in the process as possible.
-(Yes, even when it’s a first-time visitor to your website.)
+When a search doesn’t return the right results, customers must enter a new query, browse manually, or leave your site entirely.
+In other words, poor search makes for a poor user experience.
+That’s why it’s important to surface the most relevant result as quickly as possible.
+(Even when it’s a first-time visitor to your website.)

 A great search experience is…

-- Personalized: By personalization, we don’t mean filling in a user’s name on-screen or assigning site visitors a predefined persona.
-We mean predicting every visitor’s individual intent when they visit your site and serving up relevant results that are unique to them.
+- Personalized: Predicting visitor’s individual intent when they visit your site and serving up unique, relevant results.
 Not only do customers increasingly expect this kind of personalized service (42% say they get annoyed when content isn’t personalized) but it can generate anywhere from 5 to 15% of additional revenue.

-- Intelligent: You can help your visitors find the best results with additional features such as automatic suggestions that populate as they type in their search, synonym detection that searches related terms, autocorrection that compensates for misspellings and typos, and facets that let site visitors narrow results even further after their search is complete.
-All of these features can be powered with artificial intelligence and machine learning (though, that’s not all AI and ML can do), giving you a helping hand along the way.
+- Intelligent: Automatic suggestions populate search terms as customers type in the search bar.
+Synonym detection searches related terms that aren’t an exact match.
+Autocorrection compensates for misspellings and typos.
+Search facets let site visitors narrow results even further after their search is complete.
+These features can be powered with artificial intelligence and machine learning.

-- Engaging: Customers don’t know what they don’t know.
-Search engine results that are paired with relevant recommendations can help them discover new products, services or content that keep them clicking on your site.
+- Engaging: Search engine results paired with relevant recommendations can help them discover new products, services, or content that keep them clicking on your site.

 Optimized Content

 You have great content, but are people finding it?
-Not only does effective site search provide users with relevant content for a specific query, but by analyzing search behaviors, you can identify:
+Effective site search connects users with relevant content for a specific query, all while analyzing search behaviors.
+You can use these insights to identify:

-- Content opportunities: Analytics reveal content gaps.
+- Content opportunities: Site search data can reveal content gaps.
 If many users enter a search term but don’t click on the results — or if there aren’t any results at all — you might have a relevance problem.
-With this new insight, you’ll know which issue you have and what steps to take to fix it.
-In the former instance, you can create new content, whether it’s blog posts, user guides, a new web page, or other relevant content, that will fill in that gap.
+Once you’ve identified your content gaps, you can start fixing them by creating new content, whether it’s blog posts, user guides, a new web page, or other relevant content.

-- Underperforming content: This follows the same line of thinking as above, except you know you have a piece of content to fill that search need.
+- Underperforming content: This follows the same line of thinking as above, except you already have a piece of content to fill that search need.
 Don’t let your content stagnate.
-If users aren’t finding or clicking content that’s already on your site, you can boost it until it starts rising to the top of search results.
+If your site search data shows that users aren’t finding or clicking content on your site, you can boost it until it starts rising to the top of search results.

-- Popular content: Saymany users are interested in a particular search term or engaging with a result.
+- Popular content: Say many users show interest in a particular search term or engage with a result.
 You can create more of what they love or bump it up on your search results page.

 Deep Site Visitor Insights

 Internal site search is important in data and analytics.
 Visitors tell you exactly what they want and need, in their own actions and words, in real time.
-The other half of the equation is putting that data to good use.
+The other half of the equation: running site search analytics and putting that data to good use.

 - Learn who your customers are: Collecting data from each internal search and click builds a richer picture about who visits — and who converts.
 You can use these trends to help predict what other site visitors want and serve more relevant results to everyone.